Hardin-Pope Counties Multi-Jurisdictional Hazard Mitigation Planning

 According to the Federal Emergency Management Agency (FEMA), hazard mitigation is “the effort to reduce loss of life and property by lessening the impact of disasters.
 It is most effective when implemented under a comprehensive, long-term mitigation plan.
 State, tribal, and local governments engage in hazard mitigation planning to identify risks and vulnerabilities associated with natural disasters and develop long-term strategies for protecting people and property from future hazard events.”
 Typically, natural hazard mitigation describes actions that reduce or eliminate the impact of natural hazards.
 Wildfires, floods, thunderstorms, high winds, winter storms, and drought are all examples of natural hazards.
 Actions to reduce the impact of natural hazards fall into four main categories: education and awareness programs; local plans and regulations; natural system protection; and structure and infrastructure projects.
 Examples of mitigation actions are implementing defensible space around structures, hazardous fuels thinning, drainage improvements, watershed stabilization, and public education campaigns.

-Hardin-Pope Counties Multi-Hazard Mitigation Plan Draft
+Hardin-Pope Counties Multi-Hazard Mitigation Plan

 Committee Meeting Minutes are still available – click the links below to view!